kelasol/advanced-git/myNotes/4-Merging_and_Rebasing.md

 # Merging and Rebasing
 ## Merging and Fast Forward
 ### Under the Hood - Merge Commits are Just Commits
-- Merge commits are just commits, they just happen to have more than oen parent
+- Merge commits are just commits, they just happen to have more than one parent
 - I think in most modern Git workflows, most merge commits probably have two parents (possible to have 3,4+)
 - The Merge commit is just a marker of when a new feature merged into master
 ![](https://user-images.githubusercontent.com/5563119/63645157-bda6a380-c6ac-11e9-8898-7de974c5ca20.png)